amrbekheit/livelesson-git/README.md

 Line for commit on Main while i have a nother commit in the branch_change

 Line for Merge barch even the main was alos comeited with different version

+add the line in MAIN while we add in the rebase branch